Hati-Research/intrusive-thoughts/book/src/liltcp-stack-sharing.md

 ## Mutating the shared resources

-This basically solves the problem of sharing data betwen tasks, but one problem still remains - how can we mutate the shared data?
+This basically solves the problem of sharing data between tasks, but one problem still remains - how can we mutate the shared data?
-We can't have multiple mutable references at once, so we need to utilize some kind of interior mutability pattern.
+We can't have multiple mutable references at the same time, so we need to utilize some kind of interior mutability pattern.
 This is usually done with the `Cell` or `RefCell` types.
 `Cell` is not very useful for our use case, since it provides mutability by moving in and out of it.
 `RefCell` is much more interesting, because it allows us to obtain mutable and immutable references to our data.
-Without going into much detail, RefCell basically implements the borrow checker and its rules in the runtime, instead of compile time.
+Without going into much detail, `RefCell` basically implements the borrow checker and its rules in the runtime, instead of compile time.

 <div class="warning">